(A) Filing requirements.

 (D) Progress reports.
 The superintendent may require progress reports in a citation where multi-step abatement is deemed appropriate.

-(1) The superintendent shall specify the citation item with respect to which the progress reports are required, the measures which the administrator expects to be taken on or before the submission of each progress report, and the date for the submission of each progress report, expressed as the number of calendar days from the date of any final order.
+(1) The superintendent shall specify the citation item with respect to which the progress reports are required, the measures which the superintendent expects to be taken on or before the submission of each progress report, and the date for the submission of each progress report, expressed as the number of calendar days from the date of any final order.

 (2) The employer shall submit to the superintendent the requested progress reports with respect to each citation item for which they are required under the abatement plan.

-(H) Posting requirements.
+(E) Posting requirements.
 A copy of each document required to be submitted to the superintendent shall be posted, at the time of submission, at or near each place the violation(s) described in the citation occurred.

 (1) Where, because of an employer's operations, it is not practicable to post a document at or near the location of the violation(s), such document shall be posted, unedited, in a prominent place where it will be readily observable by all affected employees.